 Iron tablets can cause problems like abdominal pain, cramps, constipation, and diarrhea.
 Lowering the dose can help, or you may take the iron supplements with a little food (except dairy products or cereals), though this will reduce absorption.
-You can also increase your fiber and fluid intake or take a stool softener if constipation becomes a problem.
+You can also increase your fiber and fluid intake or take a stool softener.
+Staying active also helps relieve constipation.

 4. Nausea And Vomiting

 Higher doses of iron may cause vomiting or nausea.
 You may also experience a metallic taste in the mouth.
 However, these side effects can be controlled by reducing the dose.
 Your doctor will also be able to recommend another form of supplement that may suit you better.
 For instance, people who suffer severely from side effects when they take ferrous sulfate are prescribed a different supplement known as ferrous gluconate, which has a lower concentration of iron.

 5. Reduced Absorption Of Zinc